-The field of carbon dioxide laser resurfacing is rapidly progressing and evolving.
 The ability to rejuvenate sun-damaged, wrinkled skin has been revolutionized by this new technology.
-Carbon dioxide laser resurfacing is yet another tool in our treatment options, which include Retin-A® products, vitamin C lotion, alpha hydroxy acids, chemical peels, microdermabrasion, collagen or fat augmentation, and botulinum toxin for decreasing facial lines and scars.
-Patients are encouraged to seek out surgeons with documented training and experience in laser surgery.
+Carbon dioxide laser resurfacing joins other treatment options including tretinoin (Retin-A®) products, vitamin C lotion, alpha hydroxy acids, chemical peels, microdermabrasion, collagen or fat augmentation and botulinum toxin (Botox®) for decreasing facial lines and scars.
+Be sure to look for a surgeon with documented training and experience in laser surgery.